Potters Special Old Rye Whisky

 Potter’s Special Old Rye Whisky is primarily a corn-based whisky which has been aged in charred American White Oak barrels for 4 – 5 years.
 As per Canadian tradition, the whisky is labeled as a “Rye Whisky” because of the rye flavour profile which has been imparted by adding a percentage of aged rye grain whisky to the blend.
 The bottle I am reviewing was given to me by Allan Owen, the Highwood Distillers Sales Rep in my area.

-Overall I like the presentation of the Potters Special Old Rye Whisky.
-We have the typical style whisky bottle that sits easily on my shelf with the other whisky bottles.
+Nowadays it seems like I only can find Potters Special Old Rye Whisky sold in plastic PET bottles.
+(I like the older glass bottle shown with my cocktail below a lot better).
+The plastic bottle is rectangular in shape and it sits easily on my shelf with the other whisky bottles.
 For bartenders, the bottle is easy to store, easy to hold and easy to pour.
 The labeling is simple but not unattractive.

-My only real quibble is with the word ‘old’ in the name of the whisky.
+My first quibble is with the word ‘old’ in the name of the whisky.
 Potter’s Whisky is aged for only 4 to 5 years, and yet it carries the moniker of ‘special old’.
 In Canadian whisky terms 4 to five years of aging is not particularly long and I feel this whisky cannot convincingly be termed as an ‘Old’ Canadian Whisky.
 A ‘Special’ whisky perhaps, but not ‘Old’.
 Although it is technically legal for a Canadian Whisky to carry the word ‘old’ as part of its name when aged for this length of time, I believe, that the term is perhaps a little misleading.
-So I deducted 1/2 point from on otherwise good presentation score.

 This old-fashioned whisky kicks lightly at the tonsils with a finish that is all rye spice with ghostly trails of vanilla.
 A touch of caramel arrives at the end, and I have the impulse to sip again.